-Working Together to Safeguard Children is very clear that all schools (including those in multi-academy trusts) in the local area should be fully engaged, involved, and included in safeguarding arrangements.
+Working Together to Safeguard Children is very clear that all schools in the local area should be fully engaged, involved, and included in safeguarding arrangements.
 It is expected that, locally, the safeguarding partners (HSCP) will name schools as relevant agencies.
 Safeguarding partners (HSCP) will set out in their published arrangements which organisations and agencies they will be working with, and the expectations placed on any agencies and organisations by the arrangements.
-Once named as a relevant agency, schools, in the same way as other relevant agencies, are under a statutory duty to co-operate with the published arrangements.
+Once named as a relevant agency, schools, in the same way as other relevant agencies, are under a statutory duty to cooperate with the published arrangements.
 They must act in accordance with the safeguarding arrangements.

 It is especially important that schools understand their role within the local safeguarding arrangements.
-Governing bodies, proprietors, and their senior leadership teams, especially their DSLs, should make themselves aware of and follow their local arrangements early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
+The Board of Trustees proprietors, and their senior leadership teams, especially their DSLs, should make themselves aware of and follow their local arrangements

-Governing bodies and proprietors should understand the local criteria for action and the local protocol for assessment and ensure they are reflected in their own policies and procedures.
+The Board of Trustees and proprietors should understand the local criteria for action and the local protocol for assessment and ensure they are reflected in their own policies and procedures.
 They should also be prepared to supply information as requested by the safeguarding partners.

 Schools should work with local authority children's social care, the police, health services and other services to promote the welfare of children and protect them from harm.
-This includes providing a coordinated offer of
+This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.